kubernetes-sigs/security-profiles-operator/installation-usage.md

 $ kubectl get MutatingWebhookConfiguration spo-mutating-webhook-configuration -oyaml
 ```

-The Pod Exec Webhook works in conjunction with the JSON Log Enricher.
-As a safety precaution,
+The Exec Metadata Webhook works in conjunction with the JSON Log Enricher.
+It's enabled only for when JSON Log Enricher is
-it's enabled by default only for exec requests into the operator's namespace.
-For details on its configuration
-and how to enable it across all namespaces, please refer to the [JSON Log Enricher](#audit-json-log-enricher) section
+enabled.
+For details on its configuration, please refer to the [JSON Log Enricher](#audit-json-log-enricher) section

 ## Create and Install Security Profiles